INSTANT POT PUMPKIN SPICED SPAGHETTI SQUASH

-I recently got an Instant Pot, which I’ve been putting off for a while, and this dish was one of the first few things I’ve cooked in it.
-Winter squash has never been one of my favorite foods to cook at home, mostly due to how heavy, tough, and unwieldy they are, so I usually either eat my squash out, or buy it prepped and ready to go.
+I recently got an Instant Pot, which I’ve been putting off for awhile, and this dish was one of the first few things I’ve cooked in it.
+Squash has never been one of my favorite foods to cook at home, mostly due to how heavy, tough, and unwieldy they are, so I usually either eat my squash out, or buy it prepped and ready to go.
 My Instant Pot totally changed that, and now I can’t wait to move on to the next one.

 This aromatic fall blend is not just for pies, however, as demonstrated by this spaghetti squash.
 You can totally use it for savory dishes too, and while I ate this squash as a quick lunch, I’m imagining how delicious it would be with a hearty fall roast or late season grilled pork chops.

 If you don’t have an Instant Pot, you can still cook the squash anyway you want, and continue on with the recipe as is.
 Serve it warm and sprinkle with whatever fresh chopped herbs you have (I used parsley, but sage would be particular good here) for one of the best fall side dishes you’ll eat all year.

 - 1 clove garlic minced

 - 1/2 teaspoon fresh ground black pepper

 - Chopped fresh parsley or sage for serving

 Colima Sea Salt